Backends¶

 The KV backend stores cache metadata (indexes that track where cached results are located).
 This is separate from the cache backend which stores the actual cached data files.

-Default: If not specified, the system uses an in-memory KV store which is not persistent.
-This means:
+Default: If not specified, the system uses a local (SQLite) KV store, which is persistent.
+For remote or shared setups, configure Firestore.

 Firestore¶